 Master in Cognitive Psychology in Health Communication

-After successful completion of their studies, students will obtain the "Master of Science in Cognitive Psychology in Health Communication" from Università della Svizzera italiana (USI) and Vita-Salute San Raffaele University (UniSR).
-The Degree is fully recognized as a Master Degree in Psychology both in Italy and in Switzerland and grants full access to any regular career path in Psychology in both countries.
+Upon successful completion of their studies, students will be awarded the Master of Science in Cognitive Psychology in Health Communication degree from the Università della Svizzera italiana (USI) and Vita-Salute San Raffaele University (UniSR).
+This degree is fully recognized as a Master's Degree in Psychology in both Italy and Switzerland, providing students with access to a wide range of career opportunities in Psychology in both countries.

-The Master's programme has also been included in the Europsy circuit (Quality certification based on European standards of academic and professional training developed by EFPA - European Federation of Psychologists' Associations), therefore the Master Degree is fully recognized in all European Countries.
+The Master's programme has also been included in the Europsy circuit, which is a quality certification based on European standards of academic and professional training developed by EFPA (European Federation of Psychologists' Associations).
+Therefore, the Master's degree is fully recognized in all European countries.